terraform-aws-modules/terraform-aws-security-group/README.md

 ## Conditional creation

-Sometimes you need to have a way to create security group conditionally but Terraform does not allow to use `count` inside `module` block, so the solution is to specify argument `create`.
+Sometimes you need a way to conditionally create a security group.
+If you're using Terraform < 0.13 which lacks module support for [count](https://www.terraform.io/docs/language/meta-arguments/count.html), you can instead specify the argument `create`.

 ```hcl
 # This security group will not be created